OpenNebula/addon-storpool/README.md

 * Password-less SSH access from the front-end `oneadmin` user to the `node` instances.
 * StorPool CLI, API access and token

-### OpenNebula Node
+* (Optional) member of the StorPool cluster with working StorPool initiator driver

-* The OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.
+* If it is memeber of the StorPool cluster - the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.

+### OpenNebula Node (or Bridge Node)

 * StorPool initiator driver (storpool_block)
-* StorPool CLI, API access and token
+* If the node is used as Bridge Node - the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.
+* If it is only Bridge Node - it must be configured as Host in open nebula but separated to not run VMs.

 ### StorPool cluster